GormR/HW_for_AgOpenGPS/central_unit_3.0_Teensy/README.md

 # 160 x 100 mm²
 2-layer 35µm, 1,6mm thickness, technology: 0.15mm/0.15mm/0.3mm; SMD assembly: 72 different parts, 252 parts overall, THT: only 2.54mm headers and plugs of your choice

-[Link to EasyEDA project](https://easyeda.com/GoRoNb/aog_io-box).
+[Link to EasyEDA project](https://easyeda.com/GoRoNb/agopengps-main-box_copy).
 The pick-and-place data in the [production data](production_data) is already rotated correctly for JLC.

 # Functions in-cabin-unit for autosteering (all SMD + THT connectors)
-- integrated Arduino-Nano hardware
-- ESP32-Module (Arduino Firmware has to be adapted)
+- Teensy socket
 - ADC (ADS1115) for wheel angle sensor (WAS)
 - BNO085 option (as CMPS14 board)
 - motor driver (H-bridge of IBT-2) with 2-channel switch-off